 - 2-4 drops Lavender Essential Oil

-Between breastfeeding, trying to take care of myself, and still carry on with normal daily duties, I just opted to use the pre-mixed sitz bath soak and it truly worked phenomenally for me!
+Between breastfeeding, trying to take care of myself, and still carrying on with normal daily duties, I just opted to use the pre-mixed sitz bath soak and it truly worked phenomenally for me!

 Postpartum Herbal Baths Alternatives

-In the event you’re too busy to take an actual sitz bath, you can use sitz bath perineal sprays (like this popular & highly rated spray) instead!
+- In the event that you’re too busy to take an actual sitz bath or simply you just don’t want to gather up all of those postpartum bath herbs, you can use sitz bath perineal sprays (like this popular & highly rated spray) instead!

-Now that you know the benefits of taking a postpartum herbal bath after birth, what mixture will you add into your sitz bath?
+Now that you know the benefits of taking a postpartum herbal bath for soothing relief and expedited healing, what mixture will you add to your sitz bath?

 Looking for more tips and advice about postpartum?
 Check these out: